Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Service dogs should be clearly identifiable as working animals, though the ADA does not require vests, identification cards, or special harnesses.
 Many handlers choose to use these identifiers to minimize unnecessary questions and interactions.

 Emotional support animals (ESAs) occupy a unique category between service animals and regular pets.
-Understanding the distinctions between ESA and service dogs helps ESA owners navigate their rights and responsibilities when visiting Petco.
+Understanding these distinctions helps ESA owners navigate their rights and responsibilities when visiting Petco.

-While service dogs undergo specific task training, emotional support animals provide therapeutic benefits through their companionship and presence.
-ESAs help individuals manage symptoms of mental health conditions like anxiety, depression, PTSD, or other emotional disabilities.
+Unlike service dogs, which are individually trained to perform specific disability-related tasks, emotional support animals provide comfort and therapeutic benefits simply through their presence and companionship.
+ESAs can help individuals manage symptoms associated with anxiety, depression, PTSD, and other emotional or psychological conditions.

 Preparing Your Dog for a Petco Visit